The Strength of a Story

 3 Borrow from others.
 Don’t be afraid to use the experiences of others.
 I often use a story told by Carl Pritchard about how the late Fred Rogers, host of the children’s show Mister Rogers’ Neighborhood, graciously taught him how to learn about client needs.
 When I published a blog article on the subject, “Mister Rogers and Project Management,” it was picked up by an international blog and widely repeated.
 I was sure to give credit for the story to Carl Pritchard, who sent me a nice note on the posting.

 Facts, statistics and other supporting material have their place in the written and spoken word.
-But wrapping them around a relevant story can help engage your audience and mental health online pharmacy, give your message staying power.
+But wrapping them around a relevant story can help engage your audience and give your message staying power.
 Next time you’re called on to deliver a speech, remember the lesson I learned the hard way: There is strength in a story.

 Auburn Morning Toastmasters club meets at the Rainbow Cafe, 112 E Main St; Auburn, WA, Thursday mornings from 6:35am to 7:30am